craigtaub/snapandcompare/README.md

 ## Why is this tool here?

+### Why not phantomJS?
+- Did not find any decent image comparison library for it (see PhantomCSS at bottom for more)
+- Its not a node module and we dont need overhead of headless browser, just snap on diff bps.
+- Thats why Node and webpage

 ### Why not imagemagick?
 - The node api doesnt have compare
 - Thats why GraphicsMagick
 - GraphicsMagick is a fork of ImageMagick, emphasizing stability of both programming API and command-line options.
 The settings are a matter of trial and error

-### Why not phantomJS?
-- no good image comp tool
-- its not a node module and we dont need overhead of headless browser, just snap on diff bps.
-- Thats why Node and webpage

 ### Why Node?
-- very easy to setup/install and use
+- Very easy to setup/install and use
-- easy to add new modules and keep decoupled
+- Easy to add new modules and keep decoupled

 ### Why not Nodes imagediff?
-- need pkgconfig stuff (cairo)
+- Need pkgconfig (and all of cairo etc)
-- canvas html based so needs a browser with the image.
+- Canvas html based so needs a browser holding the image, kind of pointless.

 ### Why not other tools?
-- PhantomCSS - image compares using ResembleJS which did colours well but very little else was caught on testing
+- PhantomCSS - Image compares using ResembleJS which did colours well but very little else was caught on testing
-- CSS Critic - does not work on command line
+- CSS Critic - Does not work on command line
 - Wraith - Must work off 2 domains, cant take master and then diff from same place...takes long time too (3-5 seconds per image).
 Built with ruby.

 ## Setup: